-- Beginning with the 2007 edition of the RED Book, the savings from expired measures are excluded from Figure 6, whereas they were included in previous RED Books. - Multisector is a "pseudo sector" that makes no sector distinction for the savings achieved.
+- Beginning with the 2007 edition of the RED Book, the savings from expired measures are excluded from Figure 6, whereas they were included in previous editions of the RED Book. - Multisector is a "pseudo sector" that makes no sector distinction for the savings achieved.

-Figure 7 shows those measures which have expired and which are not included in the preceding figures and tables.
+Figure 7 shows those measures that have expired and that are not included in the preceding figures and tables.

-FIGURE 7: Expired Historical Conservation Savings, Shown by Year of Installation Cumulative Total Expired Savings = 120.6 aMW
+FIGURE 7: Expired Historical Conservation Savings, Shown by Year of Installation Cumulative Total Expired Savings = 121.8 aMW